Illustration by Tracy Dai

 Decide the purpose of each wireframe

-Every wireframe should play a specific role in the user flow.
-For example, an ecommerce website can have many page types, including a landing page, product listing page, product details page, product checkout page, and more.
-If you’re deciding the purpose of each, your notes would look something like this: “The landing page gives general information about the available products, product listing pages provide an overview of products that match search criteria, and product detail pages provide all essential information about a selected product.”
+Review all of the pages you aim to design and add notes to the purpose for each page.
+Your notes would look something like this: “The landing page gives general information about the available products, product listing pages provide an overview of products that match search criteria, and product detail pages provide all essential information about a selected product.”

 Show the hierarchy of content